FrancescoDeVittori/DMC12-serializer/README.md

 DMC12-Serializer
 ================

 A library to help those poor souls still stuck in the dark ages of Visual Basic 6.
-DMC12-Serializer loads VB6 Universal Data Types (structs) into .NET objects, and produces VB6-compatible dumps.
+DMC12-Serializer loads VB6 UDTs (Universal Data Types, i.e. structs) into .NET objects, and produces VB6-compatible dumps.

 The project is named after the famous De Lorean from Back to the Future.
 For a brief overview of this project please refer to: -todo-